Learn the Facts About the Montessori Method

 Misconception #9: Montessori is outdated

-Truth: While appropriate changes have been made to the original Montessori curriculum (including the introduction of computers and modifications to the Practical Life exercises to keep them culturally relevant), the basic teaching strategy has not changed much since Dr. Montessori’s lifetime.
+Truth: While appropriate changes have been made to the original Montessori curriculum (including the introduction of computers and modifications to the Practical Life exercises to keep them culturally relevant), the child guidance strategies has not changed much since Dr. Montessori’s lifetime.
 Contemporary research and evaluations confirm Montessori’s insights.

 Misconception #10: There is no play in Montessori